MBA, FAIM, MAICD

 In December 2013, Craig was appointed to the role of Chief Executive Officer at State Trustees; the organisation has undertaken significant transformation under his leadership with a focus on people, systems and process efficiencies, with the client being at the centre of all decision-making.

-Craig recently retired from being a Non-Executive Director of Variety – the Children’s Charity Victoria as well as from being a member of the Institute of Public Administration Australia Victoria’s Bendigo Advisory Committee.
+Craig recently retired from being the Treasurer of the Australian Guardianship and Administrative Council, and previously from being a Non-Executive Director of Variety – the Children’s Charity Victoria, as well as from being a member of the Institute of Public Administration Australia Victoria’s Bendigo Advisory Committee.

 An alumnus of Leadership Victoria, Williamson Community Leadership Program, Craig has also received an International Exemplary Leader Award from the Chair Academy for Advances in Academic and Administrative Leadership, and has been recognised by the Australian Institute of Management for his contribution to the Australian business community, receiving the highest endorsement that can be awarded; Fellow status.

-In 2015 Craig was honoured by Swinburne University having been conferred with the title of Adjunct Industry Fellow within the Faculty of Business and Law.
-In 2016, Craig was conferred with the title of Adjunct Fellow within the College of Business, Victoria University and became an alumni at Harvard Business School.
+In 2015 Craig was conferred with the title of Adjunct Industry Fellow within the Faculty of Business and Law, Swinburne University and in 2016, Craig was conferred with the title of Adjunct Fellow within the College of Business, Victoria University.

 A long-time advocate for higher education, Craig lectures at universities and speaks by invitation on leadership, strategy and management.
 Craig holds a Master of Business Administration from Swinburne University and is a member of the Australian Institute of Company Directors and the Harvard Business Review Advisory Council.